Workshops for Career Planning and Job Search

 Adult Information Session

 Waiting for the right time?
 What if now is the right time to get real help?
 Do you need help preparing for employment and job search?
 Do you want to upgrade your skills through training?
 You may qualify for training, financial assistance and one-on-one coaching through one of the Pikes Peak Workforce Center's programs.
 Offered the first and third Mondays of each month, 9 a.m. to noon, this inspirational, invigorating and rejuvenating Information Session will get you started.
 The Adult Information Session is offered on a first-come, first-served basis; no registration is required.
 Because space is limited to 30 attendees, please arrive as early as possible to be placed on the "Adult Information Session" list.
 The Pikes Peak Workforce Center's doors open at 8:00 a.m.
 The session will be closed when we reach 30 participants.
-Please Note: Due to holidays in January 2017, sessions will be January 9 and 23.
+Please Note: Due to the President's Day holiday, the only session in February is February 6.

 Job Search 201: H.I.R.E.D.
 (Helpful Internet Resources on Employment & Development) Have you been spinning your wheels on the job search path and not getting results?
 This workshop is the answer!
 Learn how to search for jobs on the internet, research companies, and how to use Labor Market Information to market your transferable skills and gain access to new career opportunities!